Solvay-bit/Solvay-bit/README.md

 # About me 👋

-- 🌱 I’m currently learning Flask whilst continuing to improve my knowledge of other python modules.
+- 🌱 I’m currently learning Django whilst continuing to improve my knowledge of other python modules.
 - 🤔 I’m looking for help with possible projects to get started freelancing.

 <!--